-A deployable package is an asset that can be consumed by the LCS deployment service.
-A deployable package can also be consumed manually to service or install a customization.
-The Retail SDK generates the same package that is developed for Microsoft hotfixes or updates, so that there is just one way to install updates and customizations to the existing solution.
+Retail deployable package is an asset that can be consumed by the LCS deployment service or it can be deployed manually to service or install a customization.
+The Retail SDK generates the same package that is developed for Microsoft hotfixes or updates, so that there is one way to install or deploy updates and customizations to the existing solution.

 - Customize or add functionality to the Retail stack.

-- Use the build tools to give an identity to the customized installation package, code-sign it, and specify the customized CRT assemblies, the customized Retail Server assemblies, the customized Hardware station assemblies, and the customized database scripts.
+- Use the build tools to give an identity to the customized installation package, code-sign it, and specify the customized CRT, Retail Server, customized Hardware station assemblies, and customized database scripts.

 Retail SDK build tools – Customization settings

-BuildTools\Customization.settings is where most of the configuration values for the Retail SDK are set.
-These values control how built binaries, components, and packages are named, versioned, and code-signed.
+BuildTools\Customization.setting files is where most of the configuration values for the Retail SDK are set for build and packaging.
+These values control how binaries, components, and packages are named, versioned, and code-signed.
 After you define this metadata, The Retail SDK build system uses it to give an identity to the assets, and to package the customization assets for all the Retail components.

 - AssemblyNamePrefix – Specify the prefix name for the assembly.
 When you build the Retail SDK, all the assemblies are prefixed with this name.